 “I didn’t think that was fair,” Pioline said, according to The Los Angeles Times.
 “If he gave up, it is because he had a serious problem.
 I mean, he’s defending champion here.
 He won the last two years.
 He loved the tournament.
 I think it’s not fair from the crowd.”

-For the first time in US Open’s history, the defending champion was defeated in the first round.
-It was also only the third time in the history of the game that a Grand Slam defending champion did not make it to the second round.
+For the first time in the history of the US Open, the defending champion was knocked out in the first round.
+It was also only the third time in the history of the game that a defending Grand Slam champion did not advance to the second round.

-Patrick Rafter would never become world No 1 again, and his one-week reign would remain the shortest in tennis history.
+Patrick Rafter would never reach the world No 1 ranking again, and his one-week reign would remain the shortest in tennis history.
 The Australian was inducted into the International Tennis Hall of Fame in 2006.